davit-gh/selenium_automated_testing/README.md

 Using Page Objects the webpages are modeled as classes which allows code reusability.
-A Page Object for each of the test suites are created.
+A Page Object for each of the test suites is created.
 Another best practice used in the code is that there are no *magic* values.
 All string constants like URL, mobile number and so on are stored in a separate file for an easier reference.